sbb-design-systems/lyne-components/src/components/navigation/navigation/readme.md

 ## Accessibility

+On opening, the focus will be automatically set on the first focusable element or the first action with the `.sbb-active` class and, if the action with this class has a connected section, the section will be opened and the focus will be set on the first focusable element or the first action with the `.sbb-active` class in the section.
 When a navigation action is marked to indicate the user is currently on that page, `aria-current="page"` should be set on that action.
 Similarly, if a navigation action is marked to indicate a selected option (e.g., the selected language) `aria-pressed` should be set on that action.